nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

 After that, several Maven command are configured:

 * `RUN cd /home/nubomedia && mvn compile`: Compile the project.
-* `ENTRYPOINT cd /home/nubomedia && mvn exec:java`: Run the deployed application.
+* `ENTRYPOINT cd /home/nubomedia && mvn exec:java`: Run the Spring-Boot application.

 At this point, we are able to deploy our application in NUBOMEDIA.
 To that aim, we can use the [PaaS Manager GUI](http://paas-manager.nubomedia.eu:8081/#/) (please visit the [PaaS Manager GUI section](../paas/paas-api.md) for further details).